anhldbk/jekyll-professional/README.md

 - Including [jekyll-admin](https://github.com/jekyll/jekyll-admin) by default.
 It will help us to manage our blogs locally.
 - Unlike [online-cv](https://github.com/sharu725/online-cv/), information about CVs/Resumes is separated from the code.
 So it's easier for users to update.

+I'm currently using this theme for my own blog at [https://bigsonata.com](https://bigsonata.com)

 ### Front page
 ![](img/tutorial/theme/home.png)